pnp/pnpjs/docs/concepts/batching.md

 let res = [];

-//Pushes the results of these calls to an array batchedGraph.users().then(r => res.push(r));
+// Pushes the results of these calls to an array

-batchedGraph.groups().then(r => res.push(r));
+// you need to use .then syntax here as otherwise the application will stop and await the result batchedGraph.users().then(r => res.push(r));

+// you need to use .then syntax here as otherwise the application will stop and await the result
+// ODATA operations such as select, filter, and expand are supported as normal batchedGraph.groups.select("Id")().then(r => res.push(r));

-//Executes the batched calls
+// Executes the batched calls
 await execute();

-//Results for all batched calls are available for(let i=0; i<res.length; i++){
+// Results for all batched calls are available for(let i=0; i<res.length; i++){
-    ///Do something with the results
+    // Do something with the results
 }
 ```